Sienci-Labs/Resources/longmill/the-basics/lm-community-table-builds.md

 ---
-title: ytsb CNC Table/Enclosure
+title: CNC Table/Enclosure
 menu_order: 4
-post_status: draft
+post_status: publish
 post_excerpt: Inspiration for building your table to hold the LongMill CNC.
 See designs using T-tracks, enclosures, threaded inserts, lifters, pivoting mechanisms and more!
 post_date: 2021-04-19 16:40:00
 taxonomy: